-This article provides instructions on how to install and configure a RAMDisk to be used as a temporary directory for a UniFi Video NVR installed on a supported Windows operating system in order to reduce IOPS overhead on the video storage location.
+This article provides instructions on how to install and configure a RAMDisk to be used as a video cache temporary directory for a UniFi Video NVR installed on a supported Windows operating system in order to reduce IOPS overhead on the video storage target and enable utilization monitoring and alerting.

 NOTES & REQUIREMENTS: